PlunderAcademy/plunderacademy/milestone-2-3-4-plan.md

 - "Talk Like a Pirate Day" - Use the platform on September 19th "Special Event type achievements" - we can issue vouchers ourselves for ppl to claim.
 - Any event we hold we can give out codes if ppl register their wallet

-## Other stuff for Milestone 3 (1-2 weeks)

-- Reporting
-- User Feedback enhancements
-- AI Tool "Optimization" - Add 2-3 more vulnerability patterns to system prompt, Expand system prompt with ~20 more query examples
-- Security Best Practices Module

 ## Milestone 4 (1-2 weeks)